 At Absolute Foot Care Specialists we offer treatment options for Athlete’s Foot and other fungal infections but there are things that you can do to prevent this from happening.

-- Wear shoes in public areas where fungal conditions flourish, this includes gym floors, swimming pools, changing rooms, locker rooms, and anywhere people typically walk barefoot.
+- Wear shoes in public areas where fungal conditions flourish, this includes gym floors, swimming pools, changing rooms, locker rooms, public showers and anywhere people typically walk barefoot.

 - Keep your feet clean and dry.